dan-grant-hunter/NLP_Review_Classifier/README.md

 ## Model Deployment

-After finding a model that performed reasonably well and wasn't too big in size, I deployed it as an app using Streamlit and Heroku.
-The app, which allows users to enter a review and receive a predicted rating for it, can be found at the link below:
+After finding a model that performed reasonably well, I decided to integrate it into an app using Streamlit and then deploy it via Heroku.
+Although the BERT model achieved the highest accuracy, the model size was much larger than similar performing models, thus, in order to speed up inference, I opted to use the Stacking Classifier model which had similar accuracy despite being much smaller in size.
+The deployed app, which allows users to enter a review and receive a predicted rating for it, can be found at the link below:

 [**Hotel Review Classifier App**](https://nlp-review-classifier.herokuapp.com/)